From Europe to Alaska, parts of the world are exceptionally cold right now

 The extreme cold and snow come just one week after a historic pulse of warmth to end March.
 The Netherlands, France, Belgium and Luxembourg all established record high temperatures for the month.
 In Slovenia, the temperature surged to 77.5 degrees (25.3 Celsius) on March 31 only to tumble to minus-5.1 degrees eight days later.

-The anomalous cold covering Europe presently is forecast to retreat over central and Eastern Europe in the next few days but chilly weather may linger in western Europe from Spain into the U.K.
+The anomalous cold covering Europe presently is forecast to retreat over Central and Eastern Europe in the next few days, but chilly weather may linger in Western Europe from Spain into the U.K.

 Excessively cold in Alaska